What COVID-19 Teaches Tech Businesses About Contingency Planning | Silicon UK Tech News

 What has become abundantly clear over the last few months, is enterprises in the future, must have more detailed and far-reaching contingency planning in place to mitigate any future pandemic.

-Speaking to David Lanagan, senior consultant, CloudStratex, has the contingency planning the tech sector had in place proved to be strong enough?
+Speaking to David Lanagan, senior consultant, CloudStratex, Silicon UK asked has the contingency planning the tech sector had in place proved to be strong enough?

 “No,” Lanagan emphatically responded.
 “And it is an area that has always suffered from underinvestment due to companies always stating they would never hit the panic button, as it is easier to fix forward and suffer a bit of pain to get up and running again.
 In situations like the current pandemic, they have realised that the answer to a higher power, i.e. the government.